vickynovlani/nops-docs/pages/ShareSave/Copilot/copilot-asg-onboarding.md

 2. Lambda intercepts `EC2 Instance State-change Notification` event from EventBridge

-3. If the created instance is not protected from termination and should be replaced, nASG performs the following steps.
+3. If the created instance is not protected from termination and should be replaced, Compute Copilot for ASG performs the following steps.

    1. Copy the Launch Template / Configuration from the ASG launch template
    2. In the copied Launch Template, modify Network   Interfaces / Tags / Block Device  Mappings from the instance Launch Template / Configuration if needed